Belfast Day Trips

 Enniskillen Castle, situated beside the River Erne in County Fermanagh, was built almost 600 years ago by the ruling Gaelic Maguires.
 Guarding one of the few passes into Ulster, it has been strategically important throughout its history.
 Today, the historic site houses two museums, Fermanagh County Museum and The Enniskillen Museum.

 Carrickfergus Castle is a Norman castle in Northern Ireland, set in the town of Carrickfergus in County Antrim, on the northern shore of Belfast Lough.
-Besieged in turn by the Scots, Irish, English and French, the castle played an important military role until 1928 and remains one of the best preserved medieval structures in Ireland.
+Besieged in turn by the Scots, Irish, English and French, the castle played an important military role until 1928 and remains one of the best-preserved medieval structures in Ireland.
 You can wander the grounds and climb the tower and it’s an interesting castle to visit.

 It is believed that Kirkistown Castle was built by Roland Savage of Ballygalget in or around 1622 and it is debated whether or not there was a castle on the site, which he built his domain on.

 The castle consists of a three-storey tower house within the remains of a bawn (fortified enclosed space) and a later barn.
 Because the castle was built upon a marsh in the late 19th century buttresses and two iron braces were added to prevent the walls from shifting.
-The tower was extensively remodeled in a neo-gothic style in the early 19th century.
+The tower was extensively remodelled in a neo-gothic style in the early 19th century.

 Dunluce Castle clings to the side of a cliff on the Causeway Coastal Route of Northern Ireland.
 The castle kitchens collapsed from the rest of the building taking the entire kitchen and servants with it.
 Their screams are said to be heard on foggy stormy days.
 This is a really evocative site as it rises up when you go round the Causeway bend in the road.